 What is Lau lau

-A term meaning leaf, Lau Lau is wrapped goodness and a native Hawaiian food that everyone craves on the island.
+A term meaning leaf, Lau Lau is wrapped goodness and a native Hawaiian dish that everyone craves on the island.
 Lau lau is made with taro leaves wrapped around fish and pork and steamed until it all melts in your mouth including the delicious taro leaf which is a staple green for Hawaiians.
 This authentic Hawaiian food is a dish that all locals and even visitors love to eat this popular Hawaiian food.
-If you can find this on a menu somewhere in Hawaii, order it and you’ll love eating this Hawaiian meal because it is one of the most popular and delicious traditional Hawaiian food to eat.
+If you can find this on a menu somewhere in Hawaii, order it and you’ll love eating this Hawaiian meal because it is one of the most popular and delicious traditional Hawaiian dishes to eat.

 What is Squid Luau?

 Of all the Hawaiian culture food that is delicious to eat, squid luau is typical Hawaiian comfort food and worth finding on the islands.
 The squid is cooked in taro leaves and coconut milk and tender to the taste.
 Sometimes chicken is added to this dish to give more sweet and savory meat flavor.
 Not as well known as a traditional Hawaiian food outside of the islands, try to find it at a local cafe or restaurant and you’ll love this delicious comfort food on the islands.

 Where to find – not always on take out menus but in local cafes or local mom and pop take out places that might have it on the menu.
 Try it, you’ll like it!